dtch1997/orchestrate/docs/visualizer.md

 # Optionally load the workflow file for better context
 workflow = load_workflow_from_file("path/to/workflow.yaml")

-# Visualize the result (only showing outputs by default)
+# Visualize the result (only showing outputs by default, truncated to 100 characters)
 visualize_workflow_result(
     result,
     workflow=workflow